Product Design and Technology Units 3 and 4

 Things you can do now

-Practise drawing with bold outlines and colour.
-Learn the language of the design elements and the design principles to explain your drawings and ideas.
+Practice drawing with bold outlines and colour.
+Learn the language of the design elements and principles by clicking the links on the left of the Design Awareness in Schools page.

-There are many instructional videos and websites on the internet.
-Below are just two examples:
+There are many instructional videos and websites on the internet that you can include in your research.
+Below are just a few examples:

-Learn about the Product Design Process and the Product Design Factors on pages 9-11 from the 2018-2022 Study Design.
+Revise the Product Design Process and the Product Design Factors on pages 9-11 from the 2018-2022 Study Design on the VCAA website.